SamaadTurner/Reading-Notes/classs-01.md

 # JavaScript basics Cont.
 Describe how HTML, CSS, and JS files are “parsed” in the browser:
 HTML: The browser begins by parsing the HTML file, which defines the structure and content of the web page.
-It reads the HTML document from top to bottom, starting with the opening <html> tag and ending with the closing </html> tag.
+It reads the HTML document from top to bottom, starting with the opening "<html>" tag and ending with the closing "</html>" tag.
 During this process, the browser identifies various elements such as headers, paragraphs, images, links, and more.
 As the HTML is parsed, the browser constructs a tree-like structure called the Document Object Model (DOM).
-The DOM represents the hierarchical relationship between different HTML elements, with the <html> tag as the root and nested elements as branches and leaves.
+The DOM represents the hierarchical relationship between different HTML elements, with the "<html>" tag as the root and nested elements as branches and leaves.
 This tree structure allows the browser to understand how the elements are organized on the page.
 CSS: After the HTML parsing is complete, the browser moves on to parse the CSS (Cascading Style Sheets) files associated with the web page.
 CSS defines the presentation and layout of the HTML elements.
 The browser reads the CSS files and matches the styles to the corresponding HTML elements.
 During CSS parsing, the browser creates a separate structure known as the CSS Object Model (CSSOM).
 This model represents the styles defined in the CSS files, including properties like color, font, size, positioning, and more.
 The CSSOM is then combined with the DOM to create a Render Tree.
 JS: If the web page includes JavaScript files, the browser proceeds with parsing and executing them.
 JavaScript adds interactivity and dynamic behavior to the web page.
 When parsing JavaScript, the browser identifies functions, variables, loops, and other constructs and builds an abstract syntax tree (AST).